 If you feel like your career or business isn’t giving you the fulfillment and excitement you crave, it may be time to re-think your professional life, get some business coaching or talk to a career counsellor to create a new direction.

 If you feel like your marriage is stagnating, maybe it’s time to do some growth work, invest in some relationship coaching, go on a vacation or get some couples counselling.

-Your life is happening now, so don’t let the pressure to DO IT ALL stand in the way of your happiness and achieving greatness in the areas of your life that are most important to you.
+Your life is happening now, so don’t let the pressure to DO IT ALL stand in the way of your health, happiness and achieving greatness in the areas of your life that are most important to you.
 It all starts with an assessment and a plan.